Dr Irina Voiculescu

 +44 1865 2 73839 (fax)

-Dr Voiculescu works in the general area of geometric modelling, specifically focusing on topics such as:
+Dr Voiculescu works in the general area of geometric modelling, with particular interest in topics such as:

 - Medical image analysis